-In May 2018 the Scottish Government updated it's guidance for audit committees in the public sector through an update to its Audit Committee Handbook.
+In May 2018 the Scottish Government updated it's guidance for Audit and Risk Committees in the public sector through an update to its Audit and Risk Committee Handbook.

 The revised handbook sets out the fundamental principles relating to the role, membership and work of the Audit and Assurance Committees.